-Ineffective measures: with most sites focused on build speed and quality, we often find that the measurement around materials is either limited or non-existent.
-As a result, it’s almost impossible to get an accurate site specific or regional view of where potential material shortages are likely to arise or where there is an excess of materials that could be shared cross sites.
+Ineffective measures: With most sites focused on build speed and quality, we often find that the measurement around materials is either limited or non-existent.
+As a result, it’s almost impossible to get an accurate site-specific or regional view of where potential material shortages are likely to arise or where there is an excess of materials that could be shared across sites.

 How To Improve The Flow of Materials To Your Sites:

-The next step is to select a group of sample sites, ideally sites that use the same suppliers, and begin to measure your materials in detail – what’s coming in on time, is it the right quantity and is it to the right quality.
-Armed with this data you will then be able to go supplier by supplier and where required either work with them to improve their service to you or begin the process to find a new supplier who will better suit your requirements.
+The next step is to select a group of sample sites, ideally sites that use the same suppliers, and begin to measure your materials in detail – what’s coming in on time, is it the right quantity, and is it to the right quality?
+Armed with this data, you will then be able to go supplier by supplier and, where required, either work with them to improve their service to you or begin the process of finding a new supplier who will better suit your requirements.